ecmwf/earthkit-transforms/docs/guide/aggregate/spatial.rst

 In addition to the above functions, the spatial module also includes several methods for computing the intermedieate steps of the aggregation process.
-These methods are documented in the api reference guide.
+These methods are documented in the API reference guide: :doc:`../../_api/transforms/aggregate/spatial/index`